Nis Puk: How to get one

-When a Niß Puk wishes to dwell somewhere, it then gathers a heap of chippings and fills the milk barrels with milk, soiling them with cattle dirt.
+When a Nis Puk wishes to dwell somewhere, it then gathers a heap of chippings and fills the milk barrels with milk, soiling them with cattle dirt.
 This is a test.
-When the people of the house take care to leave the heap of chippings as is and drink the milk despite its barrel being dirtied, then the Niß Puk will stay.
+When the people of the house take care to leave the heap of chippings as is and drink the milk despite its barrel being dirtied, then the Nis Puk will stay.

 If a possible dwelling place for the Niskepuks, as they are known in North Frisia, is prepared, they are invited with the words “Nu quad jem, glad Niskepuks” (“Now come, dear Niskepuks” in North Frisian language).
 The Niskepuks will come to the house, dance through it for inspection and one of them will stay.

 A Niß mistreated by the previous house owners can be won over by new owners through placing a bowl with sweet porridge with butter on the hayloft every evening for eight days (and every day afterwards) and giving it soft slippers on the ninth day.
 Afterwards, one can move in.

 The Nispuk can be bought but it demands for its owner's soul after his death.
 It can be sold twice.
 Its first and second owners thus will not go to hell but its third owner will have to, for he cannot get rid of it.

 In Pomerania, a Puk can be won from a small egg laid by seven-year-old cock by carrying it in one's armpit until it hatches.
 It must be observed that in this span of time one mustn’t talk nor laugh.
 Similarly, on the island of Rügen, an evil Puk will hatch from a black hen's egg laid at midnight when bred by man.